The Wasps: Summary

 The debate between the Philocleon and Bdelycleon focuses on the advantages that the old man personally derives from voluntary jury service.
 Philocleon says he enjoys the flattering attentions of rich and powerful men who appeal to him for a favourable verdict, he enjoys the freedom to interpret the law as he pleases since his decisions are not subject to review, and his juror's pay gives him independence and authority within his own household.
 Bdelycleon responds to these points with the argument that jurors are in fact subject to the demands of petty officials and they get paid less than they deserve—revenues from the empire go mostly into the private treasuries of men like Cleon.
-These arguments have a paralysing effect on Philocleon.
-The chorus is won over.
+These arguments have a paralyzing effect on Philocleon.
+The chorus is won over to Bdelycleon's side.

 Philocleon refuses to give up his old ways, so Bdelycleon offers to turn the house into a courtroom and to pay him a juror's fee to judge domestic disputes.
 Philocleon agrees, and a case is soon brought before him—a dispute between the household dogs.
 One dog (who looks like Cleon) accuses the other dog (who looks like Laches) of stealing a Sicilian cheese and not sharing it.
 Witnesses for the defense include a bowl, a pestle, a cheese-grater, a brazier and a pot.
 As these are unable to speak, Bdelycleon says a few words for them on behalf of the accused.
-A group of puppies (the children of the accused) is ushered in to soften the heart of the old juror with their plaintive cries.
-Philocleon is not softened, but his son easily fools him into putting his vote into the urn for acquittal.
-The old juror is deeply shocked by the outcome of the trial—he is used to convictions—but his son promises him a good time and they exit the stage to prepare for some entertainment.
+Philocleon is not softened, but his son easily fools him into putting his vote into the urn for acquittal by misdirecting his hand.
+Philocleon is shocked by the pronouncement that Labes is acquitted and faints.
+He worries what will become of him now that he no longer convicts those brought before him, but his son promises him food and drink and they exit the stage to prepare for some entertainment.